Crean Brush: Career

-Brush was first employed by the deputy secretary of the Province of New York, Goldsbrow Banyar, and in 1761 was licensed as an attorney in all of the king's courts in the province.
+Brush was first employed by the deputy secretary of the Province of New York, Goldsbrow Banyar, and in 1764 was licensed as an attorney in all of the king's courts in the province.
 It is supposed he became associated in this profession with John Kelly, who also figures in the Vermont records.
 In New York, he found employment in the office of the Provincial Secretary.

 In 1771, Brush removed to Westminster, Vermont, and in February 1772 he was appointed clerk of Cumberland County.
 His main purpose in coming to Vermont was to sell his lands there, many thousands of acres of which had been acquired by him through New York grants.
 He was a member of the New York colonial (royal) assembly from January 5, 1773, to its dissolution on April 3, 1775.
-In this body, he proved himself an able, eloquent, and influential member, but strongly loyal and violent in his measures against the Vermont Whigs and adherents to the New Hampshire Grants.
-He wrote much for Rivington's Gazette, the Tory organ in New York City.
+In this body, he proved himself an able, eloquent, and influential member, but strongly loyal and violent in his measures against Patriots in Vermont and adherents to the New Hampshire Grants.
+He wrote much for Rivington's Gazette, a Loyalist newspaper published in New York City.
 In the troubles which existed on the "Grants", as Vermont was then called, he took the side of New York.
-In 1775, he delivered a set-speech against electing delegates to the Second Continental Congress, which the Whig leaders, George Clinton, Philip Schuyler, and Woodhull, answered.
+In 1775, he delivered a set-speech against electing delegates to the Second Continental Congress, which Patriot leaders George Clinton, Philip Schuyler and Woodhull answered.

-Shortly after the commencement of the American Revolutionary War, Brush joined British Army general Thomas Gage at Boston, who employed him to remove and take charge of the property in the buildings which had been seized as winter quarters for the British officers and troops.
+Shortly after the commencement of the American Revolutionary War, Brush joined General Thomas Gage at Boston, who employed him to remove and take charge of the property in the buildings which had been appropriated as winter quarters for Gage's troops.
 On January 10, 1776, he wrote a memorial to Sir William Howe asking the command of troops, and, specially to be noted, a body of 300 men to be posted on the Connecticut River and open a line of communication from thence westward towards Lake Champlain.
 The body was to be on the same terms, as to pay and gratuity, as the Royal Fencible American Regiment, a corps just organized.
-The result is to be inferred from the fact that, on March 10, during the Siege of Boston by the Continental Army, he was ordered by Howe to take possession of the goods left behind by certain described persons who had fled the city or joined the rebels, and put them on board of the ship Minerva or the brigantine Elizabeth.
-Under this commission, Brush, at the head of parties of Tories, broke open stores and dwelling-houses, stripped them, and conveyed his plunder to the ships.
-Lawless bands of men from the fleet and army followed his example, and Boston, for the last few days of the siege, was subject to unchecked violence and pillage.
+The result is to be inferred from the fact that, on March 10, during the Siege of Boston by Patriot forces, he was ordered by Howe to take possession of the goods left behind by certain described persons who had fled the city or joined the Patriots, and put them on board of the ship Minerva or the brigantine Elizabeth.
+Under this commission, Brush, at the head of parties of Loyalists, broke open stores and dwelling-houses to plunder them, conveying their loot to the fleet.
+A number of soldiers and sailors from the departing fleet followed his example, and Boston, for the last few days of the siege, was in a state of anarchy.